pusher/k8s-spot-rescheduler/README.md

   * MaxEBSVolumeCount
   * NoVolumeZoneConflict
   * ready
-* Checks PodDisruptionBudgets before deleting any pod
+* Builds a plan to move all pods on the an on-demand node to spot nodes
-* Delete Pods from on-demand instances if there is space free on spot-instances
+* Empties a node of pods if there is enough space on spot nodes for all of it's pods

 ### Doesn't